lindseyW111/HelloWorld.js/README.md

 ## Hello World Program
 This is the code to run Hello World in JavaScript

+Input:

     console.log('Hello World!')

+Output:

+     // Two forward slashes is how you comment
-  This outputs into the terminal
+    //  The code above outputs this into the terminal

     Hello World!
 ## Sources
 https://www.w3schools.com/js/js_history.asp#:~:text=JavaScript%20was%20invented%20by%20Brendan,JavaScript%20for%20the%20Firefox%20browser